eCommerce MasterPlan artwork

 Frequently asked about this episode

-Establish a consistent operational rhythm for strategic planning, budgeting, and execution to maintain alignment and confront "brutal facts" for continuous improvement.
+Establish a consistent rhythm for strategic planning, budgeting, and execution to keep the organization agile and responsive to market changes.

 Listen